rherbst123/FieldMuseumTranscription/AutomaticAnalysis/README.md

 These results are saved as separate csv s, and then the script calls `comparison_and_accuracy.py`, where comparison against the Ground Truth takes place.

+`post_processing.py`
+This script takes a list of files and performs post-processing operations to those fields indicated in the configuration file.
+For example, if the fieldname `verbatimCollectors` is listed, `coll.`, `Coll.`, `leg.` and  `Leg.` are removed from the field transcription and saved with the filename `post_` + original_filename.
+Then `comparison_and_accuracy.py` is run to compare both original values and post-processed values to the Ground Truth and saved.

 `run_variability.py`
 This script determines the run-to-run variability of a given model (each run presumably using the same prompt and configuration).
 Variability is done for a field to field and overall basis (the sum of field differences / the sum of targets).
 This script does not access the configuration file, so all files must be listed in the script itself.